nicklayb/formodeljs/README.md

 - `targetAfter` : Executed after the request.
 You'll receive a second parameter which is a boolean if the request succeeded or not.
 You also receive, as a third parameter, the server response.

 ### Error list
 At the instanciation of your Formodel object, you can add the id of a ul element as `errorList` option where you want errors to append and easily be shown.
-You could also add the `appendError` callback if you want to customize the li appendment.
-It receive the error and it by default return a `'<li>' + error + '</li>'`
+You could also add the `appendError` anonymous function if you want to customize the li append function.
+It receive the error and it by default return a `'<li>' + error + '</li>'`.
+Since Laravel gives a 422 when validations fails, it's default configured to that.
+You can override this by adding option `errorListCode` with the code you want.

 ### Options
 Along the callbacks, you can also customize the following options.

+- `model` : By default, the model is set to the `data-model` attribute on your form.
+However, you can override it by providing it as an option when you build the instance
+ - Type : *String*
+ - Default : Obtained by `$(form).attr('data-model')`
+- `rootUrl` : If your model as a root url (Example `/management/posts`) you can provide it.
+It'll be appended at the beggining of each request of that model.
+ - Type : *String*
+ - Default : empty string
+- `tokenKey` : If you're using token validation (Such as CSRF).
+You can provide the key.
+Laravel use `_token` by default so it's configured that way.
+However, the token won't be sent to the server if null or empty.
+ - Type :  *String*
+ - Default : `'_token'`
+- `token` : The token that will be sent to the server.
+It won't be sent if he's empty.
+It if it is, it'll be sent with the key you provided at option `tokenKey` (By default `_token`).
+ - Type : *String*
+ - Default : empty string
+- `idKey` : If your server requires the model when doing update and get request you can provide it here.
+Most of the time it'll be `id`.
+ - Type :  *String*
+ - Default : `null`
+- `errorList` : The DOM element that should contains your request errors.
+It you don't fill it, you won't see errors.
+(See *Error list* section for more details).
+ - Type : *String* (Must be ID of a DOM ul element)
+ - Default : `null`
+- `clearAfterStore` : A true of false option to set if you want the form to be cleared after a successful store, enabled by defautlt.
+ - Type : *Boolean*
+ - Default : `true`
+- `clearAfterUpdate` : A true of false option to set if you want the form to be cleared after a successful update, enabled by defautlt.
+ - Type : *Boolean*
+ - Default : `true`
+- `usingTemplates` : A true of false option to set if you want to use Templates.
+The Formodel base object containes an object `templates`, which you can access by `Formodel.templates`, that be use to format targets on request.
+It is by default configured with Font-awsome icons to make a spinner spin when doing requests.
+ - Type : *Boolean*
+ - Default : `true`

 ## Conclusion